hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/05_data_organization.md

 The dataset we are using is part of a larger study described in [Kenny PJ et al., *Cell Rep* 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849).
 The authors are investigating interactions between various genes involved in Fragile X syndrome, a disease of aberrant protein production, which results in cognitive impairment and autistic-like features. **The authors sought to show that RNA helicase MOV10 regulates the translation of RNAs involved in Fragile X syndrome.**

-From this study we are using the [RNA-seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) data which is publicly available in the [SRA][].
+From this study we are using the [RNA-seq](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE50499) data which is publicly available in the [Sequence Read Archive (SRA)][https://www.ncbi.nlm.nih.gov/sra/?term=SRP029367].
 In addition to the raw sequence data we also need to collect **information about the data**, also known as **metadata**.
 We are usually quick to want to begin analysis of the sequence data (FASTQ files), but how useful is it if we know nothing about the samples that this sequence data originated from?
 Some relevant metadata for our dataset is provided below:

-* The RNA was extracted from **HEK293F cells** that were transfected with a MOV10 transgene or an irrelevant siRNA.
+* The RNA was extracted from **HEK293F cells** that were transfected with a **MOV10 transgene**, **MOV10 siRNA**, or an **irrelevant siRNA**.  (*For this workshop we won't be using the MOV10 knock down samples.*)
-* The libraries for this dataset are **stranded** and were generated using the **dUTP method**.
+* The libraries for this dataset are **stranded** and were generated using the standard Tru-seq prep kit (using the dUTP method).
-* Sequencing was carried out on the **Illumina HiSeq-2500 for 100bp single end** reads.
+* Sequencing was carried out on the **Illumina HiSeq-2500** and **100bp single end** reads were generated.
 * The full dataset was sequenced to **~40 million reads** per sample, but for this workshop we will be looking at a small subset on chr1 (~300,000 reads/sample).
 * For each group we have three replicates as described in the figure below.